 Chicago Marriott.
 On March 1, 2006, we signed a purchase agreement to acquire the 1,192 room Chicago Marriott Downtown Magnificent Mile for a purchase price of \$295 million plus approximately \$11 million of net consideration in the form of an assumed property tax liability and other adjustments (or approximately \$257,000 per room), including the assumption of \$220 million of floating-rate debt.
-We made a \$10 million non-refundable deposit upon entering into the purchase agreement.
-The acquisition is scheduled to close on March 24, 2006.
-We intend to refinance the existing \$220 million floating-rate loan with a 10-year 5.96% fixed-rate loan issued by Wachovia Bank, National Association, an affiliate of Wachovia Capital Markets, LLC, one of the underwriters in this offering.
-The loan will be interest only for 31/2 years, after which, the principal will amortize using a 30-year amortization schedule.
+We made a \$5 million non-refundable deposit upon entering into the purchase agreement.
+The acquisition is scheduled to close on March 15, 2006; however, we have the right to delay the closing for 30 days upon making an additional \$5 million non-refundable deposit.
+We intend to refinance the existing floating-rate loan with a fixed-rate loan issued by Wachovia Bank, National Association, an affiliate of Wachovia Capital Markets, LLC, one of the underwriters in this offering.
+The principal amount of the refinanced loan will be determined based on market conditions at the time of the refinancing and is expected to be between \$170 million and \$220 million.
 The new loan will be a limited recourse loan secured by a mortgage on the property.
 We will finance the remainder of the purchase price through a portion of the net proceeds from this offering.
 We expect to borrow up to \$100 million through a short-term floating-rate loan arranged by Wachovia Bank, National Association, which we will repay with a portion of the net proceeds of this offering.